 The Precious Metals and Stones sector, characterised by its cash-intensive nature and a blend of legal and illegal trade, poses substantial challenges in India.
 Renowned as one of the world's primary gold capitals, with nearly a third of global gold passing through its borders, India grapples with a significant portion of its gold sector being tainted by gold from questionable sources, as reported internationally.
-Over a quarter of India's gold sector is allegedly linked to unknown international sources, with reports suggesting large-scale money laundering and tax evasion within the gem and jewellery sector, including instances of trade-based money laundering.
+Over a quarter of India's gold sector is allegedly linked to unknown international sources, with reports suggesting large-scale money-laundering and tax evasion within the gem and jewellery sector, including instances of trade-based money-laundering.

 The import of gold into India is entangled with conflicts, human rights violations, smuggling, child labour, and corruption in Africa and South America.
-Illicit gold seamlessly integrates into the legal market, posing challenges for Designated Non-Financial Businesses and Professions (DNFBPs) in India to identify and verify customer identities and fund sources.
-The Enforcement Department highlights the rampant illicit trade in gold and silver in India, emphasising the prevalence of trade-based money laundering.
+Illicit gold seamlessly integrates into the legal market, posing challenges for DNFBPs in India to identify and verify customer identities and fund sources.
+The Enforcement Department highlights the rampant illicit trade in gold and silver in India, emphasising the prevalence of trade-based money-laundering.

-Challenges persist with corruption hindering the effectiveness of Anti-Money Laundering (AML) and Countering Financing of Terrorism (CFT) measures.
-The shortage of staff and resources within the Enforcement Department limits its ability to enforce the Prevention of Money Laundering Act.
-The Controller and Auditor General of India report underscores large-scale money laundering and tax evasion in the gem and jewellery sector, providing 19 recommendations for government action.
+Challenges persist with corruption hindering the effectiveness of AML and CFT measures.
+The shortage of staff and resources within the ED limits its ability to enforce the Prevention of Money Laundering Act.
+The Controller and Auditor General of India report underscores large-scale money-laundering and tax evasion in the gem and jewellery sector, providing 19 recommendations for government action.
 Despite India signing international treaties, effective international cooperation for these sectors is lacking.

 Deficiencies in record-keeping and a lack of enforceable regulations for Terrorist Financing Screening for Precious Metals and Stones sectors further highlight the shortcomings in the regulatory and supervisory regime.
-The real estate sector's inadequate coverage for implementing Customer Due Diligence and Enhanced Due Diligence measures, combined with the absence of risk-based supervision, exacerbates money laundering risks.
-The absence of market entry policies, official estimates regarding the DNFBP sector population, and assessments of risks associated with "New Technologies" raise concerns about the effectiveness of the current regulatory framework.
-In light of the real estate sector's size, there is a heightened risk of money laundering due to a weak understanding, with observations indicating extensive use of the real estate and precious metals and stones sector for stashing proceeds of crimes.
+The real estate sector's inadequate coverage for implementing Customer Due Diligence and Enhanced Due Diligence measures, combined with the absence of risk-based supervision, exacerbates money-laundering risks.
+The absence of market entry policies, official estimates regarding the DNFBPs sector population, and assessments of risks associated with "New Technologies" raise concerns about the effectiveness of the current regulatory framework.
+In light of the real estate sector's size, there is a heightened risk of money-laundering due to a weak understanding, with observations indicating extensive use of the real estate and precious metals and stones sector for stashing proceeds of crimes.